amyo29/beepboop/readme.md

 Please run the application on an iPhone 12 simulator.

 ### Contributions

+#### Amy Ouyang (Release 40%, Overall 40%)
+- Setup Firestore and migrated alarm data storage from Core Data to Firebase Firestore
+- Configured Firestore backend integration and database
+- Added functionality for automatic and immediate adding, retrieving, deleting, and modifying alarms in Firestore in real-time
+- Added functionality for storing alarms in Firestore
+- Added functionality for retrieving alarms in Firestore
+- Added functionality for alarm recurrence
+- Add Friends screen UI and functionality
+- Share Friends screen UI and functionality
+- Majority of UI work on Home and Alarm Creation screens
+- Home screen (table view and tab bar) UI and logic
+- Logic for Alarm Creation view controller
+- Logic for populating UI with data from CoreData and user input
+- Logic for extracting time/date to display on alarm table view cells
+- Logic for adding and deleting alarms on Home screen
+- Logic for turning alarms on/off through a switch
+- Logic for enabling/disabling Alarm notifications
+- Logic for allowing notifications through user permissions
+- Importing and setting custom fonts

 #### Sanjana Kapoor (Release 20%, Overall 20%)
 -  Created Alarm Popup Screen